gapcoin-project/C-Utils/README.md

 ---

-Low level implementation of a macro based hash map with double hashing and multiplion method as hash functions
+Low level implementation of a macro based hash map with double hashing and multiplication method as hash functions

-currently only inserting is supported
+Currently only inserting is supported

 Heap
 ---
-Low level implementation of an Array based Heap, macrobased for the speed
+Low level implementation of an Array based Heap, macro based for the speed

 Long Array
 ---
-Low level implementation of an Long Array (preprocessor macro based) Long Array is usefull when memory is fragmented and it faild to malloc an long block of free memory, Long Array uses many smal memory blocks and let they access you like one long Array.
+Low level implementation of an Long Array (preprocessor macro based) Long Array is useful when memory is fragmented and it failed to malloc an long block of free memory, Long Array uses many small memory blocks and let they access you like one long Array.